-- Low-bit color - The Always-On state only uses cyan, magenta, yellow, red, green, blue, and white at full brightness.
+- Low-bit color - The Always-On state uses only cyan, magenta, yellow, red, green, blue, and white at full brightness.
 Gray scales and gradients cannot be used.

 - High color – The high-color state has no color limitations, so the corresponding active versions of your watch face can be replicated more closely.
-High color Always-On states are available only for Gear S3 or newer devices.
+High-color Always-On states are available only for Gear S3 or newer devices.

 You can design your own Always-On watch face with a limited number of features and functions to accommodate color restriction.